noumannahmad/Amazing-Python/README.md

 # Imiomics Visualization and Analysis Toolkit

 This repository provides tools to **analyze, visualize, and generate collages and videos** from *Imiomics statistical maps*, enabling voxel-wise anatomical insights from MRI data.
-It supports regression analysis, multiple comparison correction, reference alignment, and publication-ready outputs in both image and video formats.
+It supports regression analysis, multiple comparison correction, reference alignment, and imiomics collages outputs in both image and video formats.

 ---